 The park offers an extensive range of facilities, including Kiosk and toilets, Sensory garden, Rose garden, Children's Play Area, Skatepark, CCTV Cameras, Lake, Bowling Green and Pavilion, Wildflower Area, Nature Trail, Car Parks, Tree Trail with Veteran Trees, Historic Building and much more.
 Please visit Gedling Borough Council's 'Whats On' Guide to see the events listed for Arnot Hill Park in 2013.
 If you have any suggestions for parks events please feel free to contact us our Park Rangers are always on hand to assist with any query in relation to the park, please contact them on 0115 9013636.

-Arnot Hill Park has been awarded a Green Flag for the 7th time during 2013.
+Arnot Hill Park has been awarded the Green Flag for the 8th time during 2014.
 The Green Flag Award is a national award which recognises the best parks and green spaces in the country, and is a sign of an excellent, well managed and customer friendly park.
 We aim to continue to provide the public with a high quality park for years to come.
 See here for more details about the Green Flag Award and the judging criteria.

 The Parks Department and The ‘Friends Of Arnot Hill Park’ would appreciate your opinions on your ‘Green Flag’ park and any suggestions of how it could be improved in the future.
 If you have a few minutes to spare we would be grateful if you could fill in our online parks questionnaire, a link to this can be found on the right hand side of this page under 'Useful Documents'.
 Thank You!